 “She brought me to tears that night,” said Renee Powell, Magnolia's mom.
 “You work so hard to raise your kids to help others… And then when they prove it to you all on their own - you just know you did the right thing.”

-Powell had a great time at the event and wants to encourage her peers to participate in the future.
+Powell had a great time at and wants to encourage her peers to participate in the future.

 “Kids who have never heard of St. Baldrick’s should really do it - it’s fun!” said Powell, whose little sister is already talking about shaving her head next year.